 Pre-COOL is a national cohort study in which ca. 2900 children were followed from age 2 to age 6 years, to examine the effects of early childhood education and care provisions on children's language, social-emotional, and cognitive development.
 From age 6, a subset of the cohort was included in the COOL cohort study, to be followed until age 18.
 Pre-COOL is carried out by the Kohnstamm Institute, former ITS (Radboud University), and Utrecht University.

 L2TOR (2016 - 2018)

-L2TOR (pronounced ‘el tutor’) is a research project, funded by the Horizon 2020 programme of the European Commission, which aims to to design a child-friendly tutor robot that can be used to support kindergarteners' second language learning (see also www.l2tor.eu).
-The project is carried out by a consortium of Tiburg University, University of Bielefeld, Plymouth University, Koç University, QBMT, and Softbank Robotics.
+L2TOR (pronounced ‘el tutor’) is a research project, funded by the Horizon 2020 programme of the European Commission, which aimed to design a child-friendly tutor robot that can be used to support kindergarteners' second language learning (see also www.l2tor.eu).
+The project was carried out by a consortium of Tiburg University, University of Bielefeld, Plymouth University, Koç University, QBMT, and Softbank Robotics.

 QuaLIBi (2012 - 2014)

 This project - Quality of Input in Bilingual acquisition - investigated the role of non-native or variable language input in bilingual children's acquisition, in collaboration with Sharon Unsworth (Radboud University) and Elise de Bree (University of Amsterdam).

 Geambașu, A., Spit, S., van Renswoude, D., Blom, B., Fikkert, P., Hunnius, S., Junge, S., Verhagen, J., Visser, I., Wijnen, F., & Levelt, C. (2022).
 Robustness of the rule learning effect in seven-month-old infants: A close, multi-center replication of Marcus et al. (1999), Developmental Science. (link to open access article)